yssuzen/Gamma-Spectrometry-Automation-with-COSMOS-and-Genie-2000/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-You may freely use, modify, and distribute this software under the terms of the GPL-3.0.
-However, commercial use is not permitted unless explicitly approved by the author.
-Any modified versions must also be open-sourced under the same license.
+See the [LICENSE](LICENSE) file for details.